Ron Rash

-Ron Rash (born September 25, 1953), is an American poet, short story writer and novelist, is the Parris Distinguished Professor in Appalachian Cultural Studies at Western Carolina University.
+Ron Rash (born September 25, 1953) is an American poet, short story writer and novelist and the Parris Distinguished Professor in Appalachian Cultural Studies at Western Carolina University.

 Early life

 Rash was born on September 25, 1953, in Chester, South Carolina and grew up in Boiling Springs, North Carolina.
-He is a graduate of Gardner-Webb University and Clemson University from which he holds a B.A. and M.A. in English, respectively.
+He is a graduate of Gardner–Webb University and Clemson University from which he holds a B.A. and M.A. in English, respectively.

 Career

 Rash's poems and stories have appeared in more than 100 magazines and journals.
-Serena received enthusiastic reviews across and beyond the United States and was a 2009 PEN/Faulkner Award Finalist.
+Serena was a 2009 PEN/Faulkner Award finalist.